toebeann/BepInEx.Subnautica/README.md

 To install manually, follow these instructions:

 1. Download the relevant archive:
-    - For Windows and Linux/SteamDeck, download the archive designated `x64`.
+    - For Windows and Linux/SteamDeck, download the archive designated `x64`
-    - For macOS, download the archive designated `*nix`.
+    - For macOS, download the archive designated `*nix`
 2. Extract the contents of the downloaded archive into the game folder:
-    - On Windows and Linux/SteamDeck, the game folder is the folder containing the game executable `Subnautica.exe`.
+    - On Windows and Linux/SteamDeck, the game folder is the folder containing the game executable `Subnautica.exe`
-    - On macOS, the game folder is the folder containing the game executable `Subnautica.app`.
+    - On macOS, the game folder is the folder containing the game executable `Subnautica.app`
 3. If you are on the `legacy` branch of Subnautica, follow these steps for compatibility with QModManager, otherwise skip to step 4:
-   1. Navigate to `<path to game folder>\BepInEx\config`.
+   1. Navigate to `<path to game folder>\BepInEx\config`
-   2. Rename the file `BepInEx.cfg` to `BepInEx.stable.cfg`.
+   2. Rename the file `BepInEx.cfg` to `BepInEx.stable.cfg`
-   3. Rename the file `BepInEx.legacy.cfg` to `BepInEx.cfg`.
+   3. Rename the file `BepInEx.legacy.cfg` to `BepInEx.cfg`

    **Note**: If you later migrate to the stable branch, you should undo these changes.
 4. Run the game.
 If everything runs correctly, you will see BepInEx console pop up on your desktop.